hapax/hapax.github.io/assets/simple-physics.md

 So, why aren't we blowing more gourds with high-leverage hacks and applications of real interest and substance?
 Partly, it is a matter of convention.
-We tend to think of physics as a body of laws, and methods as dictated by those laws.
+We tend to think of physics as bodies of natural law, and methods as dictated by those laws.
-We resolve vectors for Newton's laws, draw circuits for Kirchhoff's laws, trace rays for geometric optics.
+We resolve vectors for Newton's laws, draw circuits for Kirchhoff's laws, trace rays for geometric optics, and these methods are indeed suitable and well-adapted to those laws.

 #### Annotated references